 Skipped to content

-In a world first for a dry-bulk precinct and a first in the Southern Hemisphere for a cruise terminal, Port Authority of NSW is in the process of installing and supplying Shore Power in the Bays Port precinct.
+In a first in the Southern Hemisphere for a cruise terminal and a world first for a dry-bulk precinct, Port Authority of NSW is in the process of installing and supplying Shore Power in the Bays Port precinct.

-Port Authority intends to invest nearly $60 million for the development of a landside electricity supply for cruise and bulk ships at the Bays Port precinct, powered by renewable energy, set for launch in 2024.
+By the end of 2026, Port Authority intends to invest nearly $60 million for the development of a landside electricity supply for cruise ships at the White Bay Cruise Terminal (WBCT), offset by renewable electricity generation.

 What is Shore Power?